 - Tasty gold indeed!

 - In Guards!
 Guards! the dragon is offered the newly forged crown, and licks it.
 They're very chemically sensitive apparently.
-Vimes considers the chances of the crown actually being made out of gold, then compares the situation to finding out that sugar was actually salt after having put three spoonfuls in your coffee.
+Vimes considers the chances of the crown actually being made out of gold (It's mentioned elsewhere that "gold" things in Ankh-Morpork have just as much gold in them as there is gold in seawater), then compares the situation to finding out that sugar was actually salt after having put three spoonfuls in your coffee.
 The dragon then overkills the priest who gave it the crown (shooting a flame so hot that nothing is left but smoke); suffice to say, the dragon wasn't amused.

 - The protagonist of children's novel The Chocolate Touch has seen people do this, so he bites his best friend's new coin.
 Unfortunately, anything he touches with his mouth turns to chocolate, so his friend now has a worthless chocolate coin.

 - In Assassins of Gor Tarl offers a blind chessplayer a doubleweight gold coin if he won the game.
 The chessplayer felt, bit, and tasted the gold to make sure it was real.